Steven Dunn makes his third appearance in Granta with an excerpt from his second novel, water & power (Tarpaulin Sky Press 2018).

-Steven Dunn is the author of Potted Meat, co-winner of the 2015 Tarpaulin Sky Book Prize.
+Shortlisted for Granta magazine’s “Best of Young American Novelists,” Steven Dunn is the author of two books, both from Tarpaulin Sky Press: water & power (2018) and Potted Meat, which was co-winner of the 2015 Tarpaulin Sky Book Prize and finalist for a Colorado Book Award.
 Steven was born and raised in West Virginia, and after 10 years in the Navy he earned a B.A. in Creative Writing from University of Denver.
-He is the Reviews & Interviews Editor for Horse Less Press, and currently lives in Denver.
+He is currently an MFA candidate at Goddard College.

 Novel.
 5.25″x8″, 134 pp., paperback.
 August 2016.